bryansmullen/fidil/readme.md

 The development phase uses only the technologies covered in the course up until the point of Milestone Project One.
 These consist of HTML and CSS, extended by the Bootstrap 4 library.
 There will be no custom Javascript or other technologies included for this release.
 The only exception is the use of elements within Bootstrap 4 which have pre programmed javascript/jquery behaviour, which may be utilised.

 The completed prototype is then annotated to show where containers, rows, columns, and other structural coding components will be.
-This is visible in the [red-line drawing](#).
+This is visible in the [annotated spec file](pre-production/spec/fidil_annotated_spec.pdf).

 Once completed the [index.html](#) file is created taking care to copy & paste all available copy so as not to risk typographical erros, and thereafter the [style.css](#) file is created to style the page to match the specification, using Bootstrap where appropriate.